 If footbaths are used, the soles of boots must be scraped and have no adhered organic matter before disinfecting in the footbaths.
 Footbaths must be inspected daily (e.g. for excessive organic matter) and the contents replaced as required to achieve an adequate concentration of suitable disinfectant used according to company or manufacturer's recommendations.
+It's advised to place the footbath away from any ambient conditions that may inactivate the disinfectant.

-- 3.6.2 A hand sanitiser must be available at all shed entrances and must be used before entering. - 3.6.3 Facilities should be available for the cleaning and disinfection of equipment before entry. - 3.6.4 The practice of having a change of footwear and coveralls to put over clothing at the shed entrance is the preferred method for moving between like sheds and minimally impedes the flexibility of staff movements. - 3.6.5 Persons who have been in previous sheds that may, through positive endemic disease status, compromise the birds in another shed should only enter after showering and changing into farm-based clothing.
+- 3.6.2 A hand sanitiser or equivalent alternative must be available at all shed entrances and must be used before entering.. - 3.6.3 Facilities should be available for the cleaning and disinfection of equipment before entry.

+- 3.6.4 The practice of having a change of footwear and coveralls to put over clothing at the shed entrance is the preferred method for moving between like sheds and minimally impedes the flexibility of staff movements. - 3.6.5 Persons who have been in previous sheds that may, through positive endemic disease status, compromise the birds in another shed should only enter after showering and changing into farm-based clothing.
 This is typically the requirement for moving from production areas of the farm to rearing and pullet facilities.